 The main building block of a vector object is a path.
-A path is a curved or a straight line that connects two points.
+A path is a curved or straight line that connects two points.
 Paths can be open or closed and can consist of virtually an unlimited number of points but never less than two.
 You can also add, move, or delete points from a vector path to transform it however you like.

 Note: The text layers have their own, dedicated formatting tools.
-To edit the individual vector paths of each character, you'd need to convert text into a shape.
+To edit individual vector paths of each character, you'd need to convert text into a shape.

-Tools that change the pixel structure of an image such as brushes, Repair, and Clone tools, retouch tools, cannot be used on vector layers unless they are converted into pixels or, in other words, rasterized.
+Tools that change the pixel structure of an image such as brushes, Repair, and Clone tools, and retouching tools, cannot be used on vector layers unless they are converted into pixels or, in other words, rasterized.